 - a.
 The overall direction of the SRI; - b.
-The targets, co-ordination, priority setting and management of the SRI, including monitoring and reporting; - $c. \quad \text{Reviewing progress under the SRI and making any amendments that may be required;} \\$ - d.
-Electing a Chair, from amongst the Signatories, who shall hold office for two years and who may be re-elected once;
+The targets, co-ordination, priority setting and management of the SRI, including monitoring and reporting;

-10 DIRECTIVE 2009/125/EC OF THE EUROPEAN PARLIAMENT AND OF THE COUNCIL of 21 October 2009 establishing a framework for the setting of eco-design requirements for energy-related products
+14 DIRECTIVE 2009/125/EC OF THE EUROPEAN PARLIAMENT AND OF THE COUNCIL of 21 October 2009 establishing a framework for the setting of eco-design requirements for energy-related products

-$^{^{11}}$ COM(2002) 278 final, COMMUNICATION FROM THE COMMISSION of 5 June 2002 Action plan "Simplifying and improving the regulatory environment"
+15 COM(2002) 278 final, COMMUNICATION FROM THE COMMISSION of 5 June 2002 Action plan "Simplifying and improving the regulatory environment"

-- e.
+- c.
+Reviewing progress under the SRI and making any amendments that may be required; - d.
+Electing a Chair, from amongst the Signatories, who shall hold office for two years and who may be re-elected once; - e.
 Establishing a budget and apportioning accordingly the costs among the Signatories.
 The costs of the SRI Administrator are to be shared equally per Signatory, whereas the costs of the Independent Inspector will be paid per Product Compliance Report submitted by each Signatory (see Section 4.4); - f.
 Appointing an Administrator and Independent Inspector; - g.
 Setting up a SRI website

-The Chair of the Steering Committee shall be elected by the Signatories and shall act as an exofficio individual without voting rights.
+The Chair of the Steering Committee shall be elected by the Signatories and shall act as an ex-officio individual without voting rights.
 The Chair shall have no executive or representative function unless this is delegated by vote of the Steering Committee.

 The Chair of the Steering Committee is responsible for convening physical and teleconference meetings of the Steering Committee at regular intervals.
 Any member of the Steering Committee may request the Chair to convene a meeting.
-There shall be at least two meetings every Reporting Period, at least one of which shall be a physical meeting.
-Physical meeting should be held in Brussels .
+There shall be at least two meetings every Reporting Period, at least one of which shall be a physical meeting, unless otherwise agreed by the Steering Committee.
+Physical meetings shall be held in Brussels.
 The Chair, the representative of the European Commission and delegate to record the meeting minutes shall be present physically.